 Your toddler will probably:

-- begin to show a preference for using the left or right hand, although this preference might not be fully settled for several more years
+- start preferring her left or right hand, although this preference might not be fully settled for several more years

-- be able to turn doorknobs, between 2-3 years
+- be able to turn doorknobs at 2-3 years

-- be able to walk up and down stairs using alternate feet, between 2-3 years
+- be able to walk up and down stairs using alternate feet at 2-3 years

-- be able to hold a pencil in a crude writing position, between 2-3 years
+- be able to hold a pencil in a basic writing position at 2-3 years

-- be able to screw and unscrew jars and lids, between 2½-3 years
+- be able to screw and unscrew jars and lids at 2½-3 years

 - be able to run easily by around three years